relaxtakenotes/arduino-ohmmeter/README.md

 Very simple implementation of an ohmmeter.
 In progress...

 Upcoming:
- Schematics
+- Schematics
- Support for capacitors (capacitance)
+- Support for capacitors (capacitance)
- Guide on how to use this
+- Guide/documentation